mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So very naturally, Zen Buddhism always emphasizes the way to live in terms of this third point.
 That’s why when you see the trees, or when you deal with your eating bowl, the eating bowl is not merely the eating bowl, it is nothing but the Buddha’s face.
 So that’s why you have to take best care of the eating bowl – [and] your five *skandhas*, [and the] table – even though you don’t know.

 [But] if I say, “Even though you don’t know, please take care of it” – at that time, you hesitate.
 Immediately you withdraw, because [you think], “If I do it, I [will] become blind.”
 Don’t you think so?
-Because you have already very strong prejudice, so-called “self-protection”. *[He chuckles.]* *Very* strong.
-So if I say so, you don’t accept it; you resist it – because always you emphasize “privacy,” *[he chuckles,]* or the *individual*.
-If I say, “Please do it, even though you don’t understand it; receive it, and do it,” you don’t do it.
+Because you have already very strong prejudice: so-called “self-protection”. *[He chuckles.]* *Very* strong.
+So if I say so, you don’t accept it, you resist it.
+Because always you emphasize “privacy,” *[he chuckles,]* or the *individual*.
+If I say, “Please do it; even though you don’t understand it, receive it, and do it,” you don’t do it.
 You don’t *want* to do it.

 So that’s why I try to explain it.
 The more I try to explain it, the more you *seem* to understand, but the more you are confused. *[A couple people laugh.]* So that’s why some day, somewhere, I have to say, “Keep your mouth shut; just do it!” *[Laughter.]* But immediately you don’t do it!
 Because you don’t *want* to do it.
 Then I start again to explain it! *[Laughter.]* [So] how far are we going, to where?
 We are going to confusion, finally.
 That’s why I stop it!
 I don’t know how often I have to do this. *[He laughs.]* Maybe my whole life. *[Laughter.]*

 You know [...]
 Avalokiteshvara’s cries?
-Do you understand *Avalokiteshvara*, in Sanskrit?
-That is “the cries of observation of the world.” [...]
+Do you understand *Avalokiteshvara* in Sanskrit?
+That is “the cries of observation of the world”. [...]
 Avalokiteshvara observes the human world very deeply, closely.
 From the deep profound observation of the world, he or she can know... some cry, some sound.
 We don’t know what it is.
-This is just like a repetition: something compels us to repeat in a circle.
+This is just like repetition: something compels us to repeat in a circle.
 We don’t want to do it, but we do it, constantly.
 But Avalokiteshvara always expresses her compassion over all sentient beings.
 That’s why he or she starts to explain again: “Don’t cry.
 I am here.
 I am patient, so I can still have lots of rules to explain and to demonstrate how to live in this world.”
 And then the human beings start to listen to her.
 But finally, they don’t understand it.
 Finally, they still cry.
 [Apparently] they understand what she said, but in the deep level, still they are crying.
 Some confusion there.
 They don’t understand what it is.
 So still they are groping for [something], in the deep level.

 So Avalokiteshvara knows pretty well.
-That’s why Avalokiteshvara says, “Please, let’s just walk together.
+That’s why she says, “Please, let’s just walk together.
 Don’t talk.”
 And then on the way to walk, still people always want to be free from Avalokiteshvara: “I want to do something by myself.”
 So Avalokiteshvara lets you go.
 And then confusion, and then coming back again and listen to her [...] explain it, and then finally Avalokiteshvara says, “Keep your mouth shut.
 Let’s walk.”
 And then again.
 The same thing going.

-Who is Avalokiteshvara?
-You.
+Who is Avalokiteshvara? *You*.
 Us.
 Exactly this body: *this is* Avalokiteshvara.

 Who creates this Avalokiteshvara?
 It doesn’t matter whether this Avalokiteshvara is a real, existing being or not.
 It doesn’t matter.
 This is [that] Avalokiteshvara is exactly you, all of you!

 So very naturally, we have to continually do it.

-Uh... where are we?
+Uh... [where were we]?

 **Someone:** Two mirrors.